Nynas Chooses OpusCapita to Automate Their Account Reconciliation Process

 With OpusCapita Matching, Nynas is able to achieve a high level of automation in transaction matching and also to improve the remaining manual phases and the exception handling process with assisted matching and automatically created matching proposals.

 “We are happy with Nynas’ decision to select our automation solution for improving the efficiency of their Accounts Receivable process.
 Nynas is a good example of a company that can benefit greatly from our Matching solution.
 In addition to enabling the automation of the tedious, manual routines in the reconciliation process, it engages the Accounts Receivable department in continuous process development,” says Jukka Sallinen, Head of Cash Management at OpusCapita.

 Read more about OpusCapita Accounts Receivable Matching solution

-Watch on demand demo webinar: Automated reconciliation with AR Matching
+Watch on demand webinar: Automated reconciliation with AR Matching

-Register for live demo webinar: Supercharge Your Bank Account Reconciliation Process with Automated Receivables Matching
+Watch demo webinar recording: Supercharge Your Bank Account Reconciliation Process with Automated Receivables Matching

 Nynas is a global company with a strong position in niche markets.
 The specialisation in naphthenic specialty products (NSP) and bitumen sets Nynas apart from most other oil companies, which offer oil as a source of energy.
 Nynas’ core competence is to refine heavy crude oil into a balanced mix of long-lasting, high performance specialty products for sustainable use.
 Nynas is the leading brand and global market leader in NSP and a market leader in bitumen in the European market where it operates.
 Nynas’ products support growth in infrastructure and touch the lives of nearly everyone every day through their presence in roads, roofs, running shoes, adhesives, rubber, paint, magazines and lubricants, which are just some of the thousands of everyday objects that contain Nynas oils.